INVESTOR NOTICE: Avaya Holding - GuruFocus.com

-Robbins+Geller+Rudman+%26amp%3B+Dowd+LLP announces that the Avaya class action lawsuit – captioned Fletcher v.
+SAN DIEGO, Jan.
+7, 2023 /PRNewswire/ -- Robbins Geller Rudman & Dowd LLP announces that the Avaya class action lawsuit – captioned Fletcher v.
 Avaya Holdings Corp., No. 23-cv-00003 (M.D.N.C.) – charges Avaya Holdings Corp.
-(NSYE: AVYA) and certain of its top executives with violations of the Securities Exchange Act of 1934.
+(NYSE: AVYA) as well as certain of its top executives with violations of the Securities Exchange Act of 1934.

 If you suffered substantial losses and wish to serve as lead plaintiff of the Avaya class action lawsuit, please provide your information here: